Search our database collection through a convenient A - Z list.

 Our theme this summer is Tails and Tales and we invite you to join us for a series of fascinating lectures focused on a range of animal topics.
 No registration is required.
 Events will be inside the Hopefull/Discovery room at the South Branch Library.

 In honor of Presidents' Day, the South Branch and North Branch will be CLOSED.
-The Main Library in Frisco will be OPEN from 9 am – 5 pm.
+The Main Library in Frisco will be OPEN for hold pickup from 9 am – 5 pm.

 Join us for a book discussion led by Nancy Karklins about the 2018 Summit Reads book choice "Smokejumper: A Memoir by One of America's Most Select Airborne Firefighters" by Jason A. Ramos and Julian Smith.
 Copies are available for purchase at Next Page Books in Frisco or to order through the library catalog using a Summit County Library Card.